WildBuckwheat/AIO-Standard-Hammond-Faceplate/README.md

 # License

-This project is licensed CERN-OHL-S V2.0
+This project is licensed CERN-OHL-S V2.0.
+View the LICENSE.MD for further details.